Bad Aibling Rail Accident

 Reaction

-German Transport Minister Alexander Dobrindt visited the site of the accident.
+German Transport Minister Alexander Dobrindt visited the site of the crash.
 He said it was a "horrifying sight".
 Bavarian Interior Minister Joachim Herrmann said that it was "difficult to comprehend" how the accident happened.
 Chancellor Angela Merkel said she was "dismayed and saddened" by the crash.
 German Foreign Minister Frank-Walter Steinmeier stated: "My deepest sympathy goes to their families."
 Minister-President of Bavaria Horst Seehofer said "The whole of Bavaria has been shaken".

-As a result of the accident, the carnival celebrations on Shrove Tuesday in Rosenheim, Bad Aibling and the surrounding area were cancelled.
+As a result of the crash, the carnival celebrations on Shrove Tuesday in Rosenheim, Bad Aibling and the surrounding area were cancelled.
 The traditional political debates on Ash Wednesday in Lower Bavaria were called off.

 Investigations

-The German Rail Accident Investigation Agency (Eisenbahn-Unfalluntersuchungsstelle des Bundes, EUB) opened investigation number 04/2016 into the accident.
+The German Rail Accident Investigation Agency (Eisenbahn-Unfalluntersuchungsstelle des Bundes, EUB) opened investigation number 04/2016 into the crash.
 The German police opened a separate investigation.
 Police confirmed that nine of the eleven deaths were local men from the districts of Rosenheim and Traunstein, aged 24–59.
-The cause of this accident was unclear.
+The cause of this crash was unclear.
 By the evening of 9 February 2016, Federal Transport Minister Alexander Dobrindt reported that two of the trains' three train event recorders had been recovered.
 The third was still located in one of the wedged train carriages.
 On 12 February it was announced that the third event recorder had been recovered.
 Police said that the recorder was damaged, but attempts would be made to extract the data.
 Data from the other two recorders had thus far provided no indication of human error on the part of the train crew.

 In a press conference on 16 February 2016, the local prosecutor (Staatsanwalt) identified "human error" by a train dispatcher at the signalling centre in Bad Aibling as the cause of the crash.
 German investigators said they found no evidence of mechanical failure or technical defects that would have caused the crash.
 The dispatcher, Michael P., was also charged with gefährlicher Eingriff in den Bahnverkehr (dangerous interference with railroads), which is punishable with up to ten years' imprisonment.